jepasq/daily-chores/README.md

 # daily-chores

-An electron application to check for daily chores.
+An *electron*-based application to check for daily chores.

 # Dependencies